JonasToth/gitforge.nvim/development_resources/README.md

 The day-to-day interactions should be as fast as possible and not distract the user.
 Enabling at least basic offline work should be possible.

 The plugin should be well documented and the code easy to read.
+Tests are great to have, too!

 ### Realities

 This is my first nvim plugin and I can only work on it in my free time.
 This project is a hobby and does not have highest priority for me.
 The code should be easy to read, but in reality I am figuring stuff out on the go.
-Github is the starting point and likely the driver on how things work.
-If a different forge has concepts that clash with Github, the Github way will likely win.
-But if I really need something to work differently and can't figure out how to do it without breaking something else, I will likely break things, even for Github.
+Github is the starting point and likely the driver on how things are going to work.
+If a different forge has concepts that clash with Github, the Github-way will likely win.
+But if I really need something to work differently and can't figure out how to do it without breaking something else, I will likely break things.
+This could happen to Github if I need GitLab more than Github.

-Changes are that I wont need to interact with BitBucket anymore in the future and I have no interaction with gitea.
-These forges are most likely to not work without external contributions.
+Chances are that I won't need to interact with Bitbucket anymore in the future and I have no interaction with gitea.
+These forges will most likely not work without external contributions.

 [jirac.nvim](https://github.com/janBorowy/jirac.nvim) exists and a specific Jira plugin will always win against this plugin.

 ## Near Goals

-The goal of this plugin is to keep most daily developer interactions with the projects git forge within `nvim`.
-Especially quick actions like assigning an issue or writing a comment should not require a context switch to browser.
-It goes for functionality first, then customizability and finally asthetics (maybe dev-icons are functionality though ;)).
+The goal of this plugin is to keep most daily developer interactions with the project's git forge within `nvim`.
+Especially quick actions like assigning an issue or writing a comment should not require a context switch to the browser.
+The plugin goes for functionality first, then customizability and finally asthetics (maybe dev-icons are functionality though ;)).

 The heterogenity of the the various aspects (issues, code reviews/PRs, CI/CD) requires a modular structure to handle each aspect with a different "backend".
 The user interface _per aspect_ should be the same across different git forges.
 The module/feature set per git forge/backend may differ.